Interview: David Burstein On Millennial Identity, Future Of Work And Olivia Wilde

 3. Inclusiveness and tolerance.

-Key take-aways and rules to live by:
+Key takeaways and rules Millennials live by

-• There are no gatekeepers any more.
+• There are no gatekeepers anymore.
 You don’t have to ask permission to do the things you want to do !

 • Life is an experiment!
 Ask yourself: What will happen if I ask?
-People (even those in power) are more open than you think !
+People (even those in power) are more open than you think

 • Choose the right medium for Millennial engagement.
-No flyers or lectures, show them a video or a film !
+No flyers or lectures, show them a video or a film!

 • For Millennials work and life has merged into one.
-It is deeply affected by their identity !
+It is deeply affected by their identity!

 • This generation has been pushed the institutions to start behaving in a different way (social awareness, fair trade etc) !